AdityaSurve96/Metric_Mode_Group_J/README.md

       3. Run the Maven Test Goal.
    * We get the reports in jacoco-ut folder which is currently present in the above folder structure in each project/version sub-folders
 2. PiTest Plugin
+   we add the following plugin the pom file:

+   <pitest.version>1.4.3</pitest.version>
+   <project.build.sourceEncoding>UTF-8</project.build.sourceEncoding>
+   <project.reporting.outputEncoding>UTF-8</project.reporting.outputEncoding>
+   <maven.compiler.source>1.7</maven.compiler.source>
+   <maven.compiler.target>1.7</maven.compiler.target>

     We get the reports in a Pit-test reports folder after successfully running pit-test plugin.
     The output is in the form of index.html format for desired result We had to build script inorder to extract data for further correlation.

 3. Code Churn